silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/05_Injector.md

 ## Factories

 Some services require non-trivial construction which means they must be created by a factory class.
-To do this, create a factory class which implements the [api:SilverStripe\Framework\Injector\Factory] interface.
+To do this, create a factory class which implements the [Factory](api:SilverStripe\Framework\Injector\Factory) interface.
 You can then specify the `factory` key in the service definition, and the factory service will be used.

 An example using the `MyFactory` service to create instances of the `MyService` service is shown below: